 Your first night in the new home will be so much easier if you have a day’s worth of clothes, toiletries, medicines, and other necessities packed separately for everyone in the family.
 No one wants to dig through boxes the next morning to find a toothbrush or coffee filters.

-Along with the living necessities, you’ll want to keep the toolbox and some basic cleaning supplies (broom, vacuum, trash bags) within easy reach during the move.
+Along with the living necessities, you’ll want to keep a maintenance kit and some basic cleaning supplies (broom, vacuum, trash bags) within easy reach during the move.
 You don’t want to start digging through boxes to find a specific drill bit to put your bed back together on the first night.

 If you are like most people, you’ve hung on to a lot of things over the years that you no longer use or need.
 Use your move as an opportunity to downsize and clear out clutter.

 Have clothing you haven’t worn in more than a year?
 Consign or donate it.
 Those free weights covered in spider webs in the garage?
 Craigslist.
 Don’t pay someone to move the junk you don’t need anymore.

 The bottom line